 Cargo-Bot is a puzzle game where you teach a robot to move crates.

 Sounds quite simple – but is quite challenging!
 Essentially – you are writing a programme for the robot to move, using arrows and some additional function keys.
 There are 5 levels, of play from easy to impossible, and one level of tutorials.
 It is worth starting with the Tutorials, as shows you ways to write the programmes, as movements required gets more complicated.

-My 12 year old tried out the 3D Brain app where you can use your touch screen to rotate and zoom around pictures of the brain.
+On the 3D Brain app you can use your touch screen to rotate and zoom around pictures of the brain.
 It shows you how each brain region functions, what happens when it is injured, and gives you information on the brain works with information on studies and links to read more.